oktadev/okta-angular-spring-boot-docker-example/README.md

 **TIP:** If you get a CORS error, you'll need to add `http://localhost:4200` as a trusted origin on Okta (**API** > **Trusted Origins**).

-For instructions on how to deploy these applications, please read the blog post.
+For instructions on how to deploy these applications to the cloud, please read the blog post!

 ## Links